 The 3 Best Low Carb Hot Dog Buns

-As already understood through this article, hot dogs can fit into a keto diet.
-But, due to the carbohydrate count in standard hot dog buns, the question “are hot dogs keto friendly” comes up quite often.
-To fix this, hot dog buns that are keto-friendly were created.
+As discussed in this article, hot dogs can be included in a keto diet.
+However, the carbohydrate count in standard hot dog buns often raises concerns about their compatibility with keto guidelines.
+To address this, keto-friendly hot dog buns were developed.

 The top three best low-carb hot dog buns were picked due to a variety of reasons.
 The first reason is the bun’s taste.
 All three buns were soft, fluffy, and had a flavor that was not overpowering.
 The second reason is the macronutrient makeup of the bun.
 All three buns are very low in net carbohydrates and are also high in fiber and protein.
 The third reason is the price of the bun.
 All three buns are priced similarly and are affordable.

-• Sola Low Carb Golden Wheat Hot Dog Buns: Sola’s Low Carb Hot Dog Buns are made with a combination of wheat, olive oil, arrowroot flour, soy flour, and various seeds like sunflower and flax to add fiber.
-These buns are definitely on the higher side calorically, with each bun equaling 180 calories, 10 grams of fat, 14 grams of protein, 11 grams of fiber, and 8 grams of net carbs.
-For those who wonder “can you eat whatever you want if you workout”, these buns are perfect due to their high-protein, calorically dense nature.
+- Sola Low Carb Golden Wheat Hot Dog Buns: Sola’s Low Carb Hot Dog Buns are made with a combination of wheat, olive oil, arrowroot flour, soy flour, and various seeds like sunflower and flax to add fiber.
+These buns are certainly higher in calories, with each one containing 180 calories, 10 grams of fat, 14 grams of protein, 11 grams of fiber, and 8 grams of net carbs.
+For those who believe they can eat freely if they work out, these buns are ideal due to their high protein content and caloric density.

-Example of Keto Hot Dog With Topping and Condiment Recipe
+Example of Keto Hot Dog With Topping & Condiment Recipe

 Honestly, it is extremely simple to make a keto hot dog recipe.
 All it requires is a hot dog with no preservatives or fillers, a keto hot dog bun, and a keto sauce or two.
 One example could be an Applegate Farms Hot Dog on a Hero Bread Hot Dog Bun with sugar-free ketchup.